Britain delays post-Brexit checks on goods from Ireland for EU talks | Business

 Britain delays post-Brexit checks on goods from Ireland for EU talks

+"The government has decided ...to extend, on a temporary basis, the current arrangements for moving goods from the island of Ireland to Great Britain for as long as discussions on the protocol are ongoing," Frost said in a written statement to parliament.
+London has for months threatened to invoke Article 16, an emergency brake in the Northern Ireland chapter of the Brexit deal that can be used if the rules turn out to be unexpectedly harmful, a move that could turn into a full trade war.

-British Brexit minister David Frost said on Wednesday London would extend a grace period for introducing post-Brexit checks on goods moving from the island of Ireland to Britain beyond Jan.
-1 to allow space for negotiations with the European Union.
+Britain has delayed the introduction of post-Brexit trade checks on goods moving from the island of Ireland to Britain beyond Jan.
+1, to allow leeway for further negotiations with the European Union.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)